OK-INBRE SMaRT Program for students with 70 or fewer credit hours

-The OK-INBRE SMaRT Program supports faculty time and effort for enhancing undergraduate involvement in research endeavors.
-The SMaRT program provides students that are completing their first or second undergraduate year the opportunity to spend a summer conducting research with a faculty mentor.
-The faculty mentor will nominate up to two students for participation in a summer research project that is biomedically related and falls within the themes of the NIH and the OK-INBRE program, which are microbiology and immunology, cancer and developmental biology.
-The project period over the summer is typically eight weeks.
+The OK-INBRE SMaRT (Summer Mentoring and Research Training) Program supports faculty time and effort for enhancing undergraduate involvement in research endeavors.
+The SMaRT program provides students that are completing their first or second undergraduate year the opportunity to spend a summer conducting research with a faculty mentor at their home institution.
+The faculty mentor will nominate up to two students for participation in a summer research project that is biomedically related and falls within the themes of the NIH and the OK-INBRE program, which are Cancer, Developmental Biology, and Infectious Diseases.
+The project period over the summer is typically eight to ten weeks.

 Faculty and students at the following institutions are eligible: University of Central Oklahoma, Northeastern State University, Northwestern Oklahoma State University, Southeastern Oklahoma State University, Southwestern Oklahoma State University, Langston University, Cameron University, East Central University, University of Science and Arts of Oklahoma, Oklahoma Panhandle State University, Rogers State University, Oklahoma City Community College, Tulsa Community College, Redlands Community College, College of the Muscogee Nation.

 Cover page signed by the department Chair.
 It should include:

 name of the student(s) proposed for the project

 number of AP hours